Skyost/BubbleShowcase/README.md

 # BubbleShowcase

-**BubbleShowcase** is a small but powerful flutter package that allows you to highlight specific parts of your app to explain them to the user or to showcase your app new features.
+**BubbleShowcase** is a small but powerful flutter package that allows you to highlight specific parts of your app (to explain them to the user for instance) or to showcase your app new features.

 ![Preview](https://github.com/Skyost/BubbleShowcase/blob/master/screenshots/preview.gif)